Ryan Raburn: 2011 season

 Raburn signed a two-year contract extension after the 2010 season, and was a regular starter in left field at the beginning of the 2011 season.
 Near the end of May, Raburn took over at second base after Scott Sizemore was traded to the Oakland Athletics.
 In addition, another Tiger second baseman, Carlos Guillén, was on the disabled list through the entire first half.
 Raburn's batting average slumped in the first half (.213 at the All-Star break), but he showed flashes of power with eight home runs.
 Andy Dirks and new acquisition Delmon Young played Raburn's left field position for much of the second half while he saw more time at second base.
 After another strong second half, Raburn finished the 2011 regular season at .256 with 14 home runs and 49 RBIs in 387 at-bats.

 2012 season

 Although his six Spring training homers shared the team lead, Raburn began the regular season mired in a significant slump, at one point batting .091 (4 for 44).
 He was eventually optioned to Toledo on May 30, 2012, with a batting average of .146.
 He was recalled on June 14.
+He finished the season with a .171 average, 1 home run, and 12 runs batted in; Raburn later revealed that his struggles during the 2012 season caused him to contemplate retirement.

 On November 20, Raburn was released by the Tigers.